Halicery/VBADUMP/README.md

 # VBADUMP

-Memory dump and layout routines for VBA variables and structures, written in VBA in a Standard Module.
+Memory dump and layout routines for VBA variables and structures, written in VBA in a Standard Module: **vbadump.bas**.
 Uses kernel32 RtlMoveMemory to peek.
-It was written to explore some internal behaviour of VBA, mainly to understand variable storage, parameter passing and especially to explore how Arrays work.
+It was written to explore some internal behaviour of VBA, mainly to understand variable storage, parameter passing and especially to explore how Arrays are laid out.
+This code was used - of course after clearing it up and stripped a little - to write the blog __VBA internal investigations__.

-It is for both 32- and 64-bit VBA and was tested with two versions of Office in Excel:
+It is supposed to work for both 32- and 64-bit VBA and it was tested and developed on two versions of Office in Excel:

 - 64-bit Office 365
 - 32-bit Office 2016